cockroachdb/docs/use-the-built-in-sql-client.md

 Flag | Description
 -----|------------
 `--ca-cert` | The path to the [CA certificate](create-security-certificates.html).
-If the cluster was started with security (i.e., without the `--insecure` flag), this flag is required.
+This flag is required if the cluster is secure.
 `--cert` | The path to the [client certificate](create-security-certificates.html).
-If the cluster was started with security (i.e., without the `--insecure` flag), this flag is required.
+This flag is required if the cluster is secure.
 `--database`<br>`-d` | The database to connect to.
 The user specified in `--user` must have privileges to access the database.
 `--execute`<br>`-e` | Execute SQL statements directly from the command line, without opening a shell.
 This flag can be set multiple times, and each instance can contain one or more statements separated by semi-colons.
 See the [examples](#execute-sql-statements-from-the-command-line) below. <br><br>If an error occurs in any statement, the command exits with a non-zero status code and further statements are not executed.
 The results of each SQL statement are printed to the standard output.
 `--host` | The address of the node to connect to.
 This can be the address of any node in the cluster.
 `--insecure` | Whether or not the cluster is secure (authentication and encrypted client/node and inter-node communication).
 If the cluster is secure, set the `--ca-cert`, `--cert`, and `-key` flags but leave this flag out.
 If the cluster is insecure, set this flag.
-`--key` | The path to [client key](create-security-certificates.html) protecting the client certificate.
-If the cluster was started with security (i.e., without the `--insecure` flag), this flag is required.
+`--key` | The path to the [client key](create-security-certificates.html) protecting the client certificate.
+This flag is required if the cluster is secure.
 `--port`<br>`-p` | The port to connect to. <br><br>**Default:** 26257
 `--url` | The connection URL.
 If you use this flag, do not set any other connection flags.<br><br>For insecure connections, the URL format is: <br>`--url=postgresql://<user>@<host>:<port>/<database>?sslmode=disable`<br><br>For secure connections, the URL format is:<br>`--url=postgresql://<user>@<host>:<port>/<database>`<br>with the following parameters in the query string:<br>`sslcert=<path-to-client-crt>`<br>`sslkey=<path-to-client-key>`<br>`sslmode=verify-full`<br>`sslrootcert=<path-to-ca-crt>`
 `--user`<br>`-u` | The user connecting to the database.
 The user must have privileges to access the database specified in `--database`. <br><br>**Default:** root